olssonm/swish-php/README.md

 // get_class($paymentOrRefund) = \Olssonm\Swish\Payment::class or \Olssonm\Swish\Refund::class
 ```

 The helper automatically retrieve the current HTTP-request.
-You may however inject your own data if needed (or if you have a Laravel request-object ready):
+You may however inject your own data if needed (or if you for example has a Laravel request-object ready):

 ```php
 class SwishController